 The cost to maintain turf cricket wicket facilities is the same regardless of the competition that clubs are participating in and as a result, the set amount detailed in Option A has been recommended based on the number of pitches that clubs maintain within the centre wicket block(s).
-In addition, the increases to the agreed 2005 model, based on CPI figures and forecasts for the next five year period, bridges the gap between the level of support provided by the City and the actual costs incurred currently by the clubs.
+In addition, the increases to the agreed 2005 model, based on the CPI figures and forecasts for the next five year period, bridges the gap between the level of support provided by the City and the actual costs incurred currently by the clubs.

-- 1 AGREES to provide financial assistance to the following cricket clubs to maintain turf cricket facilities commencing from 1 October 2010 for a five year period: - Joondalup District Cricket Club \$30,000 per annum; - Whitford and Districts Senior Cricket Club \$15,000per annum; - Ocean Ridge Cricket Club \$12,000 per annum; - 2 DEVELOPS agreements for a five year period with the clubs detailed in (point 1) above, with the agreement to include annual increases based on CPI Perth for the period ending 30 June.
+- 1 AGREES to provide financial assistance to the following cricket clubs to maintain turf cricket facilities commencing from 1 October 2010 for a five year period: - Joondalup District Cricket Club \$30,000 (excluding GST) per annum; - Whitford and Districts Senior Cricket Club \$15,000 (excluding GST) per annum; - Ocean Ridge Cricket Club \$12,000 (excluding GST) per annum; - 2 DEVELOPS agreements for a five year period with the clubs detailed in (Point 1) above, with the agreement to include annual increases based on the Consumer Price Index Perth figures for the period ending 30 June.